 March for Science – Seattle: Earth Day March

 Our march far exceeded our goals.
 When we arrived at Cal Anderson Park just before 6:30 am the park was nearly empty.
 A few people stopped by to ask what we were doing – none of them had heard of March for Science.
 Just as we were starting to worry that no one would show up, the crowds started to arrive.
 The music started and shortly after that MFSS Organizers took the stage for “The Star-Spangled Banner”.
-As we stood on stage, we was awestruck by the amount of people that had joined us in taking a stand.
-In that moment, we had two life-affirming realizations: 1.
+As we stood on stage, we were awestruck by the number of people that had joined us in taking a stand.
+At that moment, we had two life-affirming realizations: 1.
 We did it!
 2. We couldn’t have done it without YOU.
 Although we had significant obstacles and very little time, with your help, we banded together and did something amazing!

 Despite poor weather, southbound I-5 being closed, and a ferry route that was shut down, we gathered an estimated 25,000+ scientists and science enthusiasts.
 More importantly, our voices were heard!

 In the days before the March, the current administration boasted of wide and deep cuts to science, health, and environmental agencies.
-Specifically, Trump’s initial budget proposed cutting the EPA by 1/3rd, resulting in the potential of one in five employees being laid off.
+Specifically, Trump’s initial budget proposed cutting the EPA by one-third, resulting in the potential of one in five employees being laid off.
 Trump also boasted about major cuts to the NIH, threatening to slash NIH funding by as much as 20%.
 Yesterday, just days after our march, we received the exciting news that Congress has reached an agreement on a budget.
 This 2017 budget excludes the proposed crippling funding cuts to prominent science and health agencies.
 Although the EPA funding avoided a major funding cut, it did suffer from a 1% decrease in funding.
 NIH receive no budget cuts; instead, they received an additional 2 billion dollars in funding.
-Other big wins in this budget include: the National Parks, which are fully funded; NASA, which also received a modest funding increase; even the National Endowment for the Arts received an increased budget this year.
+Other big wins in this budget include the National Parks, which are fully funded; NASA, which also received a modest funding increase; even the National Endowment for the Arts received an increased budget this year.